www.azhagi.com - your one'stop software for ALL your Tamil computing needs.

 • Start typing in English and you will see it appearing in Unicode Tamil.

-• You can use F10 (or F9) as a toggle to type in Tamil and English alternatively (Free version users can use only F9, as of now).
+• You can use F10 (or F9) as a toggle to type in Tamil and English alternatively.

 Note for Win98 users: